| Title: | Mining Frequent Sequences |

 The supporting sequences are all sequences (of transactions) of which the sequence representing the association is a subset of.

-does not support timing
+Note that supportingTransactions does not support timing

 constraints.

-vector the elements of which
+For support a numeric vector the elements of which

-correspond with the elements of x
+correspond with the elements of x.

-For supportingTransactions
+For supportingTransactions an object of class

-containing one sequence ID list per
+tidLists containing one sequence ID list per

-association in x
+association in x.

 Christian Buchta